bradleyboehmke/bradleyboehmke/_posts/2016-06-27-process-evaluations.md

 - Education: Although poor children are typically enrolled in school, they sometimes do not attend regularly
 - Health care: Inadequate prenatal care has been a serious problem

-Overarching Goal: prevent a reversal in the significant declines in poverty witnessed in the 1990s and to ensure that the poor were adequately protected
+Overarching Goal: prevent a reversal in the significant declines in poverty witnessed in the 1990s and to ensure that the poor are adequately protected

-Question Zero (1): For youth, preventive programmes, which ought to begin during the early childhood development stage, should lay the foundation for better developmental outcomes and lead to high returns later in life.
+Question Zero (1): For youth, preventive programs, which ought to begin during the early childhood development stage, should lay the foundation for better developmental outcomes and lead to high returns later in life.

 Question Zero (2): For adults, regular checkups should improve individuals’ health and chronic illness monitoring and reduce emergency visits.